DefaultV/Raycastlib_gamified/README.md

 **Don't forget to compile with -O3!** This drastically improves performance.

-For start take a look at the [testTerminal.c](https://gitlab.com/drummyfish/raycastlib/blob/master/programs/testTerminal.c) program.
+For start take a look at the [helloWorld.c](https://gitlab.com/drummyfish/raycastlib/blob/master/programs/helloWorld.c) program and other examples.
-It is only a little bit more complex than a simple hello world.

-For more examples see the other files, plus my [Pokitto demos](https://gitlab.com/drummyfish/Pokitto-Raycasting) repository, which contains some better documented example code, including a [very simple hello world](https://gitlab.com/drummyfish/Pokitto-Raycasting/blob/master/helloRay.cpp).
+For more examples see my [Pokitto demos](https://gitlab.com/drummyfish/Pokitto-Raycasting) repository.

 Also see **the library code itself**, it is meant to be self-documenting -- you'll find the description of a lot of things at the start of the file.

 The basic philosophy is:

-- The library implements only a rendering back-end, it doesn't perform any drawing to the actual screen, hence there is no dependency on any library such as OpenGL or SDL.
+- The library implements only a **rendering back-end**, it doesn't perform any drawing to the actual screen, hence there is no dependency on any library such as OpenGL or SDL.
 It just calls your front-end function and tells you which pixels you should write.
 How you do it is up to you.
 - Before including the header, define `RCL_PIXEL_FUNCTION` to the name of a function you will use to